 For successive harvests, sow seeds at 3 week intervals.
 Most varieties will take between 70 and 80 days to mature.
 Sow your last set of seeds 2-3 months before your first expected frost of the winter.
 This ensures you won’t lose any crops to the colder temperatures.
 In USDA zones 8 and warmer plants can be planted in the fall or winter months.

-Germination can take up to 3 weeks.
+Germination of carrots can take up to 3 weeks.

 How to Care for Carrots